shubhamsuryawanshi-dev/To-Do-App/README.md

 - Every change (add, edit, delete, toggle) updates that array, saves it to `localStorage`, and re-renders the list from scratch.
 - Filters simply change which subset of the array gets rendered — the underlying data is untouched.

-*Want a deeper walkthrough of the code?
-See `how-i-built-this.md`.*

 ## Browser Support

 Works in any modern browser with `localStorage` support (Chrome, Firefox, Safari, Edge).